ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 ```

 #### Kafka
 The manifests and scripts are under `deployments/kafka`.
-The deployKafka configures volume, service and statefulset.
-To be able to
+The `deployKafka.sh` script configures volume, service and statefulset.

 #### Verify deployment
+We can use the tools delivered with Kafka by using the very helpful `kubectl exec` command.

 * Remote connect to the Kafka pod:
 ```
 kubectl exec -ti gc-Kafka-0 bash
 ```
-* Create a test-topic while connect to the Kafka broker: gc-Kafka-0
+* Create a test-topic while connected to the Kafka broker: gc-Kafka-0
 ```
 Kafka@gc-Kafka-0:/$ Kafka-topics.sh --create --replication-factor 1 --partitions 1 --topic test-topic --zookeeper gc-srv-zookeeper-svc.greencompute.svc.cluster.local:2181
 ```
+The zookeeper was exposed via a kubernetes NodePort service.

 * Get IP address and port number for Zookeeper
 ```
 $ kubectl describe svc gc-client-zookeeper-svc